 Sarah Palin joins Doughty Street Chambers

-Doughty Street Chambers is delighted to announce that Sarah Palin will be joining our Media and Information Law team in September 2020.
+Doughty Street Chambers is delighted to announce that Sarah Palin has joined our Media and Information Law team today (September 2020).

 Sarah has extensive experience in media and information law litigation, acting for both claimants and defendants and has advised a broad range of clients, including national and local press, television companies, and professional regulatory bodies, as well as for individuals.
 She returns to practice at the Bar after a spell as in-house counsel at Associated Newspapers Limited (ANL).
 Her recent work has included pre-publication advisory work and media law cases for ANL, together with court appearances for ANL and other media organisations on open justice.
 This includes issues in the Family Division (the Al Maktoum litigation) and in relation to the anonymity of child defendants in criminal cases (DXB).